syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Paging.md

 TreeGrid provides support for displaying records in paginated view.
 Paging can be enabled in TreeGrid by setting the `AllowPaging` property as `true`.

-The below code snippet explains enabling paging in TreeGrid.
+The below code snippet explains enable paging in TreeGrid.

 {% highlight CSHTML %}